Pr/set domain 15

 PR/SET domain 15 is a protein that in humans is encoded by the PRDM15 gene.

 PRDM15 safeguards naive pluripotency by transcriptionally regulating WNT and MAPK-ERK signaling.

-PRDM15 modulates WNT and MAPK-ERK signaling by directly promoting the expression of Rspo1 (R-spondin1) and Spry1 (Sprouty1).
+PRDM15 modulates WNT and MAPK/ERK signaling by directly promoting the expression of Rspo1 (R-spondin1) and Spry1 (Sprouty1).
 Mzoughi et al., have shown that PRDM15 binds to the promoter region of both genes, inducing changes in the local chromatin to promote their transcription.
-In a second report, the same team has identified a LOF mutation in patients with Holoprosencphaly and microcephaly.
-They used mouse models and Embryonic Stem Cells to uncover an unexpected link between Notch and WNT/PCP signaling and early embryo patterning.
+In a second report, the same team has identified a loss-of-function mutation in patients with holoprosencephaly and microcephaly.
+They used mouse models and embryonic stem cells to uncover an unexpected link between Notch and WNT/PCP signaling and early embryo patterning.
 Both pathways are deregulated in PRDM15 mutants, leading to patterning defects and a spectrum of anterior brain malformations.